10 Tips for Taking Kids on Their First Backpacking Trip

 Please share your thoughts, questions, or your own tips in the comments section at the bottom of this story.
 I try to respond to all comments.
 Click on any photo to read about that trip.

-Check out my expert e-guides to classic backpacking trips and my Custom Trip Planning page to learn how I can help you plan your next great adventure.
+Check out my expert e-books to classic backpacking trips and my Custom Trip Planning page to learn how I can help you plan your next great adventure.

 A family on a hike in Idaho's City of Rocks National Reserve.